 Once upon a time, I was an elementary music teacher.
 I really enjoyed teaching children.
-Watching them grow into little musicians was such a treat for me.
+Watching them grow into little musicians was such a treat.

 Meanwhile, back at home I had two babies within 16 months of each other.
 And then I became pregnant with our third child.

-And as much as I loved my students, I didn’t love being told that I had to choose between my job and going with my sick baby to the hospital for an asthma attack.
+And as much as I loved my students, I didn’t love being told that I had to choose between my job and going with my sick baby to the hospital.

-I didn’t love the politics at the very local level, or the national level, or anywhere else.
+I didn’t love the politics at the local level, or the national level, or anywhere else.

 A Dream Come True

 When our family could finally wiggle room for me to be a stay at home mom, we made the move.
 The summer my third baby was born, I put in my notice and gave up my teaching job.

 Sometimes it feels like that was a lifetime ago…and I suppose it was my third born’s lifetime ago!
 But no sooner than meeting our goal of staying home with our kids, I began to hear a certain question.
 If you are also a stay at home mom, you probably get this question as often as I do.

 “When are you going back to work?”So, when are you going back to work? #SAHM #MoneyMakingMomClick To Tweet

 Let me clarify that it doesn’t bother me when people ask this.
 I think it’s a natural question, since we so often identify with each other through work.